Parent and carer FAQ

 How can I find out the entry requirements for a course?

-Before requesting to transfer onto a new course, your son or daughter will need to ensure that they have either achieved the qualifications required to secure an unconditional offer on the new course, or they are predicted to meet the entry requirements to receive a conditional offer.
+Before requesting to transfer onto a new course, your son , daughter or young person will need to ensure that they have either achieved the qualifications required to secure an unconditional offer on the new course, or they are predicted to meet the entry requirements to receive a conditional offer.
 If the new course has an any additional conditions of entry e.g. interview or portfolio these need to be met as well.
 Use our course search to find and review the entry requirements for the new course of interest.

 You can submit a course transfer request via our online form.
 To discuss your application further, call our Admissions and Enquires team on +44 (0)115 848 4200.